mollie/commercetools/docs/CreateOrderRefund.md

 # Order Refund

-This functionality is to refund the entire amount of either:
+This functionality is used to refund:

+- the whole order
+- certain order lines
-- a single item/multiple items on a single line
+- a single or multiple items on a single order line
-- all lines

 This calls mollie's [create order refund endpoint](https://docs.mollie.com/reference/v2/refunds-api/create-order-refund)